maraisabella/dataviz-final-project-group4/README.md

 - **schema** can be found in *database/diabetes_schema.txt*.

-- Inner join is performed from Patient into the Admission table to view the pateints who are re-amitted.
+- Inner join is performed from Patient into the Admission table to view the pateints who are re-admitted.

 ### Scripts
 Following are the details of scripts and supporting files for this project: